 The Pennsylvania Deer Camera is a live-streaming wildlife camera attached to a wildlife feeder 30 miles east of Pittsburgh.
 There are three different cameras here that provide different views around the feeder.

-While the wildlife feeder here does attract animals, especially at dawn and dusk, there are no guarantees of animals sightings on the camera.
-On the other hand, this camera is also the one most likely to feature a wide variety of animals species native to southwestern PA.
+While the wildlife feeder here does attract animals, especially at dawn and dusk, there are no guarantees of animal sightings on the camera.
+On the other hand, this camera is also the one most likely to feature a wide variety of animal species native to southwestern PA.

 One neat feature of this camera is that it can be rewound up to four hours, giving you a better chance of seeing animals on it.

 The Pitt FalconCam

 Unlike the falcon camera in Harrisburg, there is only one view here: a close-up shot of the nest.
 However, once the birds lay their eggs, typically by mid-March, the view gets much more interesting.

 Assuming eggs hatch, expect live chicks by mid-May.